Sylvn001/Sylvn001/README.md

 - University: UNOESTE - University of Western São Paulo - FIPP (IS - Information System) - Completed in 2023
 - Post-Graduate - Anhaguera Educacional - Studying - Cloud Computing - 2024 ~ 2025
 - Living In: Presidente Prudente - São Paulo, Brazil
+- Persona Enthusiastic - It's not a game - I'm not a robot AI challenging you

 <div>
   <a href="https://github.com/Sylvn001">